bodob/OpenROAD_Utils/README.md

     expappcomps database application [backupapp flags]

+### expallappcomps.bat ###

+Exports all applications (incl all components) from a database repository.
+It creates a list of all apllications in file `apps.lst` in the directory referenced by the `OR_APPS_HOME` environment variable and calls `expappcomps.bat` for each application, which creates and populates according subdirectories.

+Additional requirement:

+- `%II_SYSTEM%\ingres\bin\sql.exe` (terminal monitor) must exist.

+Usage:

+    expappcomps database [backupapp flags]

 ### `impappcomps.bat` ###

 Imports application and components by using the files created by `expappcomps.bat`.
-It imports (creates/overwrites) the application by using `application`.dsc file and imports the component export files (*.xml for each component), using component list file `export_comps.lst`.
+It imports (creates/overwrites) the application by using an application export file and imports the component export files (for each component), using the component list file `export_comps.lst`.
 The files must be located in the `application` subdirectory of `OR_APPS_HOME`.
 The output of the import commands is written to the log file `impappcomps.log`.

 Usage: